My Sassy Girl (TV series): Main

-An eminent and affable scholar who has returned after three years of study in Qing, where he was highly praised by its ruler.
+He was an eminent and affable scholar who returned after three years of study in Qing, where he was highly praised by its ruler.
 Gyeon Woo earned the title of 'National Treasure of Joseon' from King Hwijong during his childhood.
 He is the son of the education minister and the king appoints him as the tutor to the Heir Presumptive.
 Despite initial conflicts with Princess Hye-myung, he assists her, as she pursues the secrets surrounding her mother's dethronement.